Welcome to Kalimantan

 Indonesian part of Borneo is divided into five provinces North Kalimantan (KALTARA) East Kalimantan (KALTIM), South Kalimantan (KALSEL), Central Kalimantan (KALTENG) and West Kalimantan (KALBAR).
 It has a total territory of 539,500 sq km, it covers almost 30% of Indonesia’s land area, while the population of 16 million people is only 7% of the total Indonesian population.

 Despite exploration and development of Borneo, many areas of Kalimantan are still untouched by the Western world.
-Tourist facilities are relatively not developed, the tourist visitors are just few.
-Many foreigners you meet are from the oil and wood booms which began in the early 1970s.
-Good roads are only found near the big coastal cities (there are paved roads between Samarinda and Banjarmasin and around Pontianak), but rivers are the main transportation arteries to the hinterland destinations.
+Tourist facilities are relatively not developed, the tourist visitors remain just few.
+Except the Good roads are only found near the big coastal cities (there are paved roads between Samarinda and Banjarmasin and around Pontianak), rivers are the main transportation arteries to the hinterland destinations.

-Thanks to the resources exploration, as the oil, coal, gold, and timber industries, made the population of Kalimantan is diverse, as many Indonesians, along with foreigners, have come to Kalimantan searching for work over the last two decades.
+Thanks to the resources exploration, as the oil, coal, gold, and timber industries, the Kalimantan cities are developed.
 The native Dayak people live deeper inland in their longhouse settlements along the river banks throughout the interior of Borneo.
 Each Dayak tribe has its own dialect and culture, thriving as forest hunters and gatherers.
 Other Indonesians consider the Dayaks to be backward because of their headhunting and other animist believe customs.
 The truth is that they are scrupulously honest by nature, though exposure to Christianity and modern values has muted this trait.
-Despite exploration and development in the coast, the hinterland of Kalimantan is still untouched by the adventure tourist, where facilities are relatively not developed and visitors are rare guests.
+Despite exploration and development in the coast, the hinterland of Kalimantan is still rough unknown terrain, and untouched by the adventure tourist, where tourism facilities are relatively zero, and foreign tourist visitors are rare but warm welcome guests.

 Borneo has no volcanic mountains, the island’s central mountain ranges in the heart of Borneo heavily eroded over thousands of years and are separated by broad river rain forest slopes and valleys.
 Kalimantan is crisscrossed by giant rivers including the Mahakam River, Barito River, Kapuas River, and the Kayan river, which all find its spring in the deep interior of Borneo, and are therefore the infrastructure channels for tourist who want to explore the wild jungle terrain of Kalimantan.